Guy Chamberlin: Chicago Cardinals

 In August 1927, Chamberlin signed as player/coach for the Chicago Cardinals.
 With the exception of Ben Jones, the 1927 Cardinals lacked star players, and Chamberlin at age 33 started only one game.
 The team compiled a 3–7–1 and finished ninth in the NFL.

 Legacy and honors

-With a 58-16-7 record in six years as an NFL head coach, Chamberlin has the best win percentage of any coach in NFL history with a minimum of 50 wins.
+With a 58-16-7 record in six years as an NFL head coach, Chamberlin has the best win percentage of any coach in NFL history with a minimum of 50 games.
 See List of National Football League head coaches with 50 wins.
 His accomplishment of winning a championship with three separate franchises in a major North American sports league would not be matched until 1997, when Scotty Bowman won the 1997 Stanley Cup Finals.
 Author Chris Willis ranks Chamberlin as the fifth-greatest NFL player in the period from 1920 to 1945, writing that Chamberlin "performed the dual role of player-coach better than anybody in the first decade of the NFL."

 Chamberlin received numerous honors for his accomplishments as a football player and coach.
 His honors include the following: